 4. Run as someone who runs, not towards a number

-Identity-based habits hold better than outcome-based goals.
-"I am someone who runs three times a week" is more durable than "I want to lose five kilos."
-Each run then becomes a small vote for who you already are, which keeps it going on days when results feel distant.
+Identity-based framing produces more durable habits than outcome-based goal-setting.
+"I am someone who runs three times a week" generates different behaviour than "I want to lose five kilos."
+When the identity is established, each run becomes a small vote that confirms who you already are — which keeps the behaviour going on days when results feel distant, when the scale has not moved, and when motivation has entirely disappeared.
+The outcome follows from the identity.
+Chasing the outcome without building the identity rarely creates lasting behaviour change.

 5. Make it genuinely enjoyable